younsu-woo/reddit-sentiment-analysis/README.md

 # Reddit Sentiment Analysis
 ## Project Purpose:question:
-To create an interactive dashboard that presents sentiment analysis of a subreddit feed.
+To create an interactive dashboard that presents real-time sentiment analysis of a subreddit feed.
 <br><br>

 ## Project Overview :mag:
 This project is intended to dive into the Futurology subreddit to identify sentiment in the top "hot" posts.
-A live instance of the web app is hosted on PythonAnywhere <a href="http://roguelash.pythonanywhere.com" title="here">here</a>.
+The web app is deployed on PythonAnywhere <a href="http://roguelash.pythonanywhere.com" title="here">here</a>.

+There are six elements of the visualization component:
+1. Word cloud
+2. Overall sentiment
+3. Frequency table
+4. Frequency chart
+5. Polarity and Subjectivity
+6. Posts by Sentiment
 <br><br>

 ## Technology :computer: